 Our hydrographer will soon be carrying out hydrographic surveying to improve safety navigation at Avatiu Port.

-Avatiu Harbour, Rarotonga.
+Avatiu Harbour, Rarotonga

-Geospatial
+Geospatial information

 Geospatial information is geography and mapping which is ‘place based’ or ‘locational’ information.
 ICI has for many years provided the technical expertise in Geospatial information to other agencies and stakeholders.
 As a result, ICI is the implementing agency for Government’s Spatial Information Management Policy, which was endorsed by Cabinet in 2020.